pcardotatgit/webex_for_xdr_part-5_websocket/README.md

 You should see the bot starting until you see the message : **Websocket Opened**

-At that point the bot is ready.
+At that point the bot is ready and waits for messages in the Webex room.

 The next step is now to go to webex client, contact the bot by it's mail and create a space with it.
 And then send messages to it.